canalplus/rx-player/doc/api/Overview.md

 Welcome to the RxPlayer API documentation.

+The RxPlayer is a media player library allowing to play adaptive streaming contents such as DASH, Smooth Streaming and others.
 In the following pages, you will find the description of the full RxPlayer API, allowing you to: